-Not only is this pumpkin pie incredibly easy – it’s the most moist, flavorful, all around perfect pumpkin pie!
+Not only is this homemade pumpkin pie incredibly easy – it’s the most moist, flavorful, all around perfect pumpkin pie!
 Made from canned pumpkin, seasonal spices, and evaporated milk, this pie is a must have dessert during the holidays.
-Once you try this Homemade Pumpkin Pie recipe, you’ll never go back to store bought!

-Who here loves Pumpkin Pie?
-This recipe we’re sharing today has been our go-to Pumpkin Pie recipe for several years (it’s a Thanksgiving favorite along with our Pecan Pie and Homemade Apple Pie).
+This recipe we’re sharing today has been our go-to Pumpkin Pie recipe for several years.
 It comes from Luby’s, a favorite restaurant that is sadly now out of business.
-I’ve never been much of a pumpkin pie person, until I tried THIS pumpkin pie recipe.
+I’ve never been much of a pumpkin pie person, until I tried THIS recipe.

 This pumpkin pie filling is SO DELICIOUS.
 Perfectly sweet, moist, full of pumpkin flavor, and just the right amount of spices.
 It’s made up of pretty standard pumpkin pie ingredients, but I’ll let you in on a little secret… Evaporated milk!
 This secret ingredient is what gives the pie its amazing texture, and contributes to the perfectly sweet taste.

 This is a easy homemade pumpkin pie recipe from scratch (okay, not entirely from scratch… It does use canned pumpkin puree rather than fresh pumpkin), but you can simplify it even more by using a store bought crust rather than homemade.

 CRUST.
 If you’re feeling ambitious and want to make a homemade crust, you can use the pie crust recipe found here.
 Make sure to follow the instructions on bling baking the crust before adding the filling!